latchset/tang/README.md

     $ ninja
     (as root) # ninja install
     (as root) # mkdir -m 0700 /usr/local/var/db/tang
-    (as root) # pkg create -M ../BSD-MANIFEST
     (as root) service tangd enable
     (as root) service tangd start

-The install and mkdir should be sufficient, but the pkg create allows you to create a binary package for installation on other systems.
 Once built it does not require the many packages above, but still requires jose, socat and http_parser.

 FreeBSD, HardendedBSD, and OPNsense use inetd rather than systemd or xinetd.
 To limit the need to manage inetd configuration which has a shared